IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 Class definition
 """"""""""""""""

-One of the main parts of this code is the definition of a new class inheriting from the matplotlib :guilabel:`FigureCanvas` class.
-In this case, we label our class as **PlotCanvas**.
+Second main part this code (with the first being the definition of the :guilabel:`exampleWindget` class) is the definition of a new class inheriting from the matplotlib :guilabel:`FigureCanvas` class.
+In this case, the class is named :guilabel:`PlotCanvas`.

-This class defines the plot frame (canvas) and functions related to it.
+This class will later fully define the matplotlib plot frame (canvas) and functions related to it.

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python